Christy-Varghese/The-Mask_ARFilter/README.md

 # The Mask

 Hi everyone, this is the facemask that I have created based on the Mask movie (1994) with a little bit of anime feel.
-To trigger the filter, you need give a suprised expression.
+To trigger the filter, you need to give a surprised expression.

 <!-- blank line -->
 <br>